allennrbc/Software-Tools-Spring-2024/README.md

 1. Do we want to pursue ACA Full Time Equivalent calculations and suggest that companies with a threshold of full time hours convert workers from part time status to full time with benefits?
++ (HA) Suggest this is what we propose

-2. Can we apply analysis of independent contractors to part-time employees to be more consistent with judicial precedent and the Fair Labor Standards Act's text and purpose as enacted?
+3. Can we apply analysis of independent contractors to part-time employees to be more consistent with judicial precedent and the Fair Labor Standards Act's text and purpose as enacted?

 See